Simon Mail at the Amex Stadium

 • Turn on sport notifications.

-Minteh was brought on but the Brighton attacker’s first involvement was at the other end with his backward header forcing his own goalkeeper Verbruggen to prevent an own goal.
+Yankuba Minteh was brought on but the Brighton attacker’s first involvement was at the wrong end, with his backward header forcing Verbruggen to prevent an own goal.

 Forest still carried a threat on the counterattack and two of their substitutes combined to snatch an equaliser midway through the half.
-Gibbs-White played an incisive pass through to Silva, who unselfishly laid the ball back for Sosa to net from close range for his first goal for the club.
+Gibbs-White played an incisive pass through to Jota and he unselfishly laid the ball back for Sosa to score from close range for his first goal for the club.

-After the late drama involving Gibbs-White and the managers, Brighton had to settle with the fact they have started a top-flight season unbeaten after their opening five matches for the first time.
+There was still time, after the late drama involving Gibbs-White and the managers, for Sosa to waste a glorious opportunity on the break.
+Brighton had to settle for the fact that, for the first time, they remain unbeaten after their opening five matches of a top-flight season.

 Leave a Comment